-Before buying things here myself, money would be used to be ready for any potential financial emergencies, such as car or home repairs, and especially for paying things off, etc., basically savings, then the items below.
-But if one wants, money can be given via PayPal and credit card donations can be made here, though there is a fee (not sure the percentage), (also generally 10% of all donations I get there I give to The Trevor Project (suicide prevention and crisis intervention for LGBTQIA+ youth).
-While cash may be more appreciated than the stuff below, I know people think cash is impersonal, so that’s what the list below is for.
+Before buying things here myself, money would be used to be ready for any potential financial emergencies, such as much needed replacement ca, home repairs, and especially for paying things off, etc., then the items below.
+But if one wants, money can be given via PayPal and credit card donations can be made here, though there is a fee (not sure the percentage), also generally 10% of all donations I get there I give to The Trevor Project (suicide prevention and crisis intervention for LGBTQIA+ youth) since that is part of my commitment for donations to my Twitch streams, if it is noted that this is for wish list / bills, I might skip the donation if you want.
+Or there is my Venmo, I’m not sure how much they take in fees.
+The main use of money right now would be to pay things down, and towards a much needed new to me car.

 Primary Wants

-Some of the below are on this Amazon wish list, though many of the cheaper more preferred choices, such as the cheaper bike trainer (even the Wahoo trainer on there doesn’t come with a year of Zwift like the ones direct from Zwift or Wahoo do), aren’t available from Amazon.
+Some of the below are on this Amazon wish list, though many of the cheaper more preferred choices, such as the cheaper bike trainer (even the Wahoo trainer on there are not as cheap as they are direct from Wahoo or Zwift), aren’t available from Amazon.
 However, to make it easier on some people, I put on the Amazon list what I could.

 A New Smart Watch